kennycason/kennycason/posts/2011-08-08-jcheckers.markdown

 ---
 title: jCheckers - Display a Checkers Game State/Animation (jGames)
 author: Kenny Cason
-tags: Checkers, jCheckers, jGames, jQuery
+tags: checkers, jcheckers, jgames, jquery
 ---

 jCheckers is one module within the <a href="/posts/2011-08-08-jgames.html">jGames</a> suite used to display Checkers game states, as well as animations.